 We recommend all puppies go to puppy class so they are appropriately trained and socialized to other dogs and people.
 Proper training can prevent behavior problems and ultimately help your puppy become a well-mannered, enjoyable family member.
 Training is definitely worth the time, effort, and investment.
 Our veterinarians can recommend a program that’s right for your puppy.

 Routine bathing is an excellent way for you and your puppy to become acquainted.
 Bathe your puppy with a mild hypoallergenic shampoo that is gentle on sensitive skin.
 Do not use people shampoo on your puppy.
 Some dog breeds need regular grooming.
-Schedule that first puppy grooming appointment at Deerfield animal hospital early to help your puppy adjust to the grooming process more easily.
+Schedule that first puppy grooming appointment at Deerfield Veterinary Hospital early to help your puppy adjust to the grooming process more easily.
 Routine bathing and grooming helps prevent skin and ear infections, torn nails, and anal gland issues.

 Beyond keeping your puppy looking great and feeling frisky, regular grooming is important to your pet’s health.